Main Menu | Index of Topics | ShortList | Google Search

 • Internet Museum of Flexi-records Are you old enough to remember the plastic records that you got for free in cereal boxes and magazines?
 Well, there here and you can listen to them.

-• McFadden's CD, CD-R, CD-RW FAQ has good info on the difference between CD-R and CD-RW, differences in blank CD's, etc.
+• McFadden's CD, CD-R, CD-RW FAQ has good info on the difference between CD-R and CD-RW, differences in blank CD's, etc. This site has not been updated since 2010.

 • ecoustics has info on home electronics, mostly hi-fi stuff.
 Very large collection of links to sites related to CD, DVD, audio, TV, etc.